 The best time of the day to visit the temple is in the evening.
 Be there before sunset to observe those intricate patterns all over the temple.
 Walk around to see the other buildings where monks live and pray.
 As the sky turns melon, you begin to hear a soothing tone of Buddhist chant by the monks from a temple.
 Remove your shoes, cover the shoulder to enter the temple and sit behind the monks.
 The vibration of the chant is hypnotising.
 Though the temple closes at 5.30 pm, you can be inside the temple complex till 8 pm.
 Then, take a ferry back to Wat Pho.
 Pick a restaurant by the riverside for dinner to relish some Thai food with the view of glowing Wat Arun in the front and watch those noisy river cruise dinner parties pass by.

 Night Flower Market

 Colourful and aromatic markets tickle all your senses.
 Prices are usually very affordable for those grown in Thailand.
 Thais who work here are not just vendors; they are artisans.
 Their swift hand movements weaving different petals to make a garland or their sense of colour combination is unbelievable.
-It is a delight to witness how the local life goes at night.
-A unique thing about the market is that vendors don’t call out customers as it happens in many Indian and Italian markets.
+It is a delight to witness how local life goes at night.
+A unique thing about the market is that vendors don’t call out customers like in many Indian and Italian markets.